Top 5 Dangers of Oil Heaters You Should Not Ignore

 However, just because oil heaters are relatively safe does not mean they are completely safe.
 As with any electrical appliance, they can cause injury or property damage if they malfunction or are misused.
 It is crucial to follow the manufacturer’s instructions and any warnings about the dangers of oil heaters before using them to heat your home.

-Burns From Contact with Space Heaters
+Burns From Contact With Space Heaters

 Every heater will raise the temperature of the air and household objects around it.
 Most oil heaters have safety guards that prevent people from burning themselves by accidentally touching a space heater.
 It is a mistake to rely on such guards and be careful not to touch an oil space heater or put yourself in a situation where you could fall and come into contact with a space heater.

-Leaving the Heater Too Close to a Flammable Object
+Leaving The Heater Too Close To A Flammable Object

-Any appliance that creates heat runs the risk of starting fires if its heating elements come too close to curtains or other flammable objects.
+Any appliance that creates heat risks starting fires if its heating elements come too close to curtains or other flammable objects.
 An electric oil heater should have a guard to prevent accidental contact.
 Do not use an oil heater with a broken or missing safety guard.
 Take care to position your heater so that stray objects do not fall onto the heating elements.
 Dust in the air and on surfaces can also ignite during a fire, causing a rapid spread of fire or an explosion.

-Placing the Heater on an Unstable Surface
+Placing The Heater On An Unstable Surface

 An oil heater could be a fire hazard if it tips over, especially if it lands on the controls so that it remains stuck in the high heat position.
 If the heating elements touch thick carpeting or other flammable surfaces, they could ignite over time.

-Allowing Oil to Leak From the Oil Heater
+Allowing Oil To Leak From The Oil Heater

 Electric oil heaters contain oil within sealed tubes that reduce the risk of the oil coming into contact with sparks or open flames.
 However, if the heater is cracked or has tipped over so that oil can leak out, the hot oil could catch fire.

-Using the Wrong Fuel in an Oil Heater
+Using The Wrong Fuel In An Oil Heater

 The oil used in electric oil heaters heats up but does not burn or require you to add or change the oil.
 It is also in an enclosed tube without access to oxygen for combustion.
 There should never be any reason to replace the fuel in an oil heater.